FancyWhale69/disaster_responce_pipeline/README.md

 run.py- used to run a webapp on local machine.

-# How to Interact with your project
+# How To Interact With Your Project
 process_data.py:
 provide the filepaths for messages.csv, categories.csv, database.db where data will be pulled from messages.csv and categories.csv then stored in database.db,
 (Example: python process_data.py disaster_messages.csv disaster_categories.csv DisasterResponse.db) please note that order is important.